 - Maintain a minimum 3.5 GPA in the science courses

 - Must have demonstrated an interest in basic research and in a career in the sciences

 Some knowledge of programming is preferable (C++, MATLAB, or Python).
 Students majoring in Math, Physics, Computer Science, Electrical Engineering, Neuroscience, Psychology, Cognitive Science are particularly encouraged ro apply

-The online application will open on November 1, 2017.
+The online application will be available on November 15, 2017.
+Click Here to apply.
 The application will be automatically turned off on January 30 at 5:00 PM.
 Late submissions will not be accepted.
 Therefore do not wait until January 30 to submit your application.
 A complete application consists of: